colinking/daemon-dash/README.md

 - [ ] All runtime errors (testing, server, client) should be clearly labelled (e.g. line numbers and code) in dev.
 - [ ] A dev/debugging panel would be a nice luxury for development.
 - [ ] Add environment and/or general configuration files/directory.
+- [ ] Migrate this task list to be separate issues as this codebase matures.